felicedeNigris/bloc-jams/README.md

 * URL to the Heroku Application is : http://bloc-jams-felice.herokuapp.com/

 * URL page for album view is : http://bloc-jams-felice.herokuapp.com/album.html

+* URL page for album collection is : http://bloc-jams-felice.herokuapp.com/collection.html